 Cholesterol and its effects

+As indicated by www.cholesterollevels.net, when you have normal cholesterol levels, cholesterol is not actually bad for you.
 In a nutshell, cholesterol is an essential part of the human body because it is present in every cell of the body.
 It is a substance that is produced by the liver, and its consistency is very wax-like.
 It actually serves a couple of vital functions which includes:

-- Production of Vitamin D. Vitamin D is known to help our skin become more healthy and beautiful.
+Vitamin D is known to help our skin become more healthy and beautiful.
 Proper production of Vitamin D can definitely prevent various skin diseases as well as maintain the youthful glow of our skin.

-- Production of Hormones.
 Hormones are known to be the human body’s chemical messengers, and proper amounts of cholesterol can definitely make sure that our body’s chemical production is up and running smoothly.

 Cholesterol is a fat-like substance which protects the cell walls from damage.

 Bile acids are produced by cholesterol, which helps the body increase its fat digestion.
 Increased fat digestion means generally healthier body.

 Healthy eating and increased physical activities can definitely assist in the proper and correct amounts of cholesterol in the body.
 An individual’s high blood pressure can certainly be traced back to the amount of cholesterol his or her body produces in excess of the amount that is sufficiently needed.
 When we eat too much saturated fat, excessive amounts of cholesterol are produced; thereby circulating it in the blood stream which can contribute to the clogging of the blood vessels and become the main cause of heart diseases and conditions.

-Purpose of a low cholesterol diet
+Purpose of a Cholesterol Lowering Diet

-- Nuts.
 Nuts are generally high in calories, so make sure that you only eat a handful each day.
 Also, make sure that you are not eating salted nuts, because your might increase the risk of developing other diseases.

-- Olive oil.
 This is the ultimate LDL eliminator, because it reduces the amount of LDL in your system but leaves out all the helpful HDL in your bloodstream.

-- Orange juice or Coffee
+* Orange juice or Coffee

 This breakfast meal can be a perfect way to start your day, because most of the foods listed above contain almost 0% of saturated fat and can be quite filling.
 Oatmeal is a proven food that flushes out and lowers cholesterol levels, and Banana and orange juice contain a known ingredient that effectively fights LDL, which is soluble fiber.

-For Lunch or Dinner:
+For Lunch or Dinner

-- Tuna Sandwich with tomato and lettuce
+* Tuna Sandwich with tomato and lettuce

-- Low-sodium veggie soup
+* Low-sodium veggie soup

-- Diet soda or juice
+* Diet soda or juice

 This is an easy meal to prepare, and requires very little thought.
-Tuna also contains Omega 3, which is a great (bad) cholesterol buster and contains the necessary oils that are essential for a healthy heart.
+Tuna also contains Omega-3, which is a great bad cholesterol buster and contains the necessary oils that are essential for a healthy heart.
 Soup can be used as meal filler, and generally soup can be very healthy to your body as well.
 A piece of apple balances your palette’s need for sweets, and if you can skip the diet soda and replace it with a fruit juice then you have a perfect filling meal that can be eaten out of a brown bag.